WE ARE NOW HIRING FOR THE POSITION

 Candidates will be required to sign a Fitness Liability Release Form.

-Step 4: Preliminary Interview
+Stage 4: Preliminary Interview

 Applicants will be interviewed by a recruiting team.

-Step 5: Background Investigation
+Stage 5: Background Investigation

-An investigator will be assigned to complete a thorough background investigation into an applicant.
+An investigator will be assigned to complete a thorough background investigation into the applicant.
 It will include speaking with past employers, friends, family, personal references, and anyone else we think might be able to help.

-Step 6: Psychological Testing
+Stage 6: Psychological Testing

 Applicants will meet with a third-party psychological assessment service.
 The psychological interview determines applicant suitability to policing.
 There is no way to study or prepare for this stage.

-Step 7: Final Interview
+Stage 7: Final Interview

 The Chief of Police and members of senior administration will interview candidates to determine their suitability for hire.